Conditional content based on contact form 7 Input

 What is your favorite color?

-To dynamically display the user input from of a Contact Form 7 form, follow these steps:
+To dynamically display the user input from of a Contact Form 7 form, we will follow these 3 steps:

 <p >what is your name?</p>